 But this special spice powder adds a lot of oomph factor to the simple sundal.
 This spice powder, can also be used as a topping to your favorite poha and upma to increase the wow factor of the dish.

-When kept handy, your sundal just needs a tsp of this magic spice powder and tada you are done with a tasty neivedhiyam and also a delicious snack for your visitors during navarathri.
+When kept handy, your sundal just needs a teaspoon of this magic spice powder and tada you are done with a tasty neivedhiyam and also a delicious snack for your visitors during navarathri.

 Try this, your guests will definitely ask the secret of your delicious sundal.